justinnam1212/machine_learning_final/README.md

 In some of the cells we load in a model state from a mounted Drive as well.

-The link to the files and the model states is here:
+The link to the files and the model states is here if they are needed: https://drive.google.com/drive/folders/1TRmypOU2wwILSsad4CuG_wZTkdgVkOP-?usp=share_link